benjaminlread/benjaminlread/research/research.md

 ### Articles and book chapters from this project:

++ "Problems and Possibilities of Comparison Across Regime Types: Examples Involving China," in Erica S. Simmons and Nicholas Rush Smith, eds., <u>Rethinking Comparison</u> (Cambridge: Cambridge University Press, forthcoming in 2021).
+This is a much-expanded version of the item below.
 + "Problems and Possibilities of Comparison Across Regime Types," <u>Qualitative and Multi-Method Research</u>, Vol. 16, No. 1 (Spring 2018), pp. 33–38 [[pdf](../publications/ReadBenjaminL_2018_Problems_and_Possibilities_of_Comparison_Across_Regime_Types.pdf)]
 + "Serial Interviews: When and Why to Talk to Someone More than Once," <u>International Journal of Qualitative Methods</u> Vol. 17, No. 1, first published June 26, 2018 [[journal](https://doi.org/10.1177/1609406918783452)] [[pdf](../publications/ReadBenjaminL_2018_Serial_Interviews_-_When_and_Why_to_Talk_to_Someone_More_than_Once.pdf)]
 + "Reconceptualizing Field Research in Political Science" (Diana Kapiszewski, Lauren M. MacLean, and Benjamin L. Read), in the [Oxford Research Encyclopedia of Politics](http://politics.oxfordre.com) [[html](http://politics.oxfordre.com/view/10.1093/acrefore/9780190228637.001.0001/acrefore-9780190228637-e-722)] [[pdf](../publications/Kapiszewski_MacLean_Read_2018_Reconceptualizing_Field_Research_in_PS.pdf)]